Paddle Patagonia

 Today is our last big hike as we push further into the valley.
 This hike continues through the Andean forest but today we will see evidence of forest fires that burned a large part of the valley around 10 years ago.
 This hike takes us to an outpost owned by another local family.
 The location is basically a layover point for when the locals need to herd their cattle upstream in the summer looking for greener pastures and downstream again in the winter.
 Tonight we set up camp on our own and rest up for our grand finale tomorrow!

 Today is the day we are rewarded for all the effort we did to get here!
 Today we begin our pack raft descent downriver.
 We will experience the valley from a new perspective as we flow with the current and the twists and turns of the river.
 Our paddle will take us approximately 5 hours until we reach the homestead of the Vigueras, another turbio river family.
 The patriarch of the family is Juan Vigueras, a traditional “gaucho” in his late 70’s.
+He is likely to greet us upon arrival but would otherwise be found performing farm tasks always at pace with his much younger contemporaries.
 Although their main activity is not tourism, this family generously provides us with a hot meal during our last night in the valley.

 After a hearty breakfast we resume our descent of the river arriving again to the National Park outpost on Lake Puelo.
 As long as the weather is on our side we will be whisked back across the lake on a motorized “lancha”.
 Tonight is a night for hot showers and a celebratory dinner at a local restaurant in El Bolsón.